 The Upright Dumbbell Biceps Curl

-If you find this exercise difficult to do, I suggest that you adjust the bench to the upright position and do the dumbbell biceps curl exercise in this way.
+If you find this exercise difficult to do, I suggest that you adjust the bench to a more upright position and do the dumbbell biceps curl exercise in this way.
 The method of performance is the same as that for the incline position.

 For maximizing muscle mass and strength I suggest you use the maximum weight you can and that you do about 8 repetitions.